yasminehelmy2001/Embedded_Linux/EmbeddedLinux/TFTP_Task/README.md

 ![script](README.assets/script-1705796215726-18.png)

 When the virtual machine communicates with the network, it sends packets through the TAP interface.
 The TAP interface acts like a **bridge**, forwarding these packets between the virtual machine and the host machine.
-We want out TAP interface to have an IP address in the **s****ame network/subnet** as our host machine, so will will give it an ip address of 192.168.165.220.
+We want out TAP interface to have an IP address in the **same network/subnet** as our host machine, so will will give it an ip address of 192.168.165.220.

 The line `ip a add 192.168.165.220 dev $1` assings the TAP Interface IP address